RoySegall/gizra.com/src/_posts/2017-02-27-what-you-see-from-here-you-cant-see-from-there.md

 {% include thumbnail.html  image_path="/assets/images/posts/what-you-see-from-here/view-from-above-indoor.jpg" caption="It's all from above" %}

-{% include thumbnail.html image_path="/assets/images/posts/what-you-see-from-here/cut-the-darkness.jpg" caption="Cut the darkness" %}

-## Managers do not knows everything
+## Managers do not know everything

-The first mission we were supposed to do was to give a price offer to a RFP that our company wants to participate. we need to calculate the time and effort to the project and to give the cost, the beautiful thing I saw during this quiet not simple process was the faith and trust in yourself that you can do this, and of course the way: Amitai chose to ignore a certain part of the demands because he thought that there is a better way to show the company he stands in front of.
+The first mission we were supposed to do was to write a price offer to a RFP.
+We needed to calculate the time and effort to the project and to give a price offer.
+The beautiful thing I saw during this quiet not simple process was the faith and trust in yourself that you can do this, and of course the way: Amitai chose to ignore a certain part of the demands because he thought that there is a better way to show the company.

-My conclusion:
 Trusting your abilities isn't less important than knowledge, if not even a whole lot more.
 The power and strength is not to give a count and meaning to the lack of things, or the missions that requires a lot of effort - to break us down, it is a choice between giving up and trying to do better.